frcdesign/FRCDesign.org/docs/learning-course/stage1/1D/layout-sketch.md

 # 1D: Design Methodology - Simple Swerve Drivebase

 ## Drivetrain Layout Sketches
 To begin, you will be creating a layout sketch of the drivetrain.
 This will dictate the size and position of the drive tubes.
 The layout will be drawn from the side and top view of the drivetrain.
-For your swerve drivebase, you will make it 26"x26".
+For your swerve drivebase, you will make it 26" x 26".

 ### Instructions